ledona/fantasy-experiments/df-hist/README.md

 ## Create model training data (__data_xform__)
 First make sure that _lib/data_cfg.py_ is up to date, then run _data_xform_.
 The following example call to _data_xform_ will create datasets for nfl and mlb using defaults for all settings.
+Default settings will write training data into the _data_ folder.
 ```
 python -m lib.xform.cli nfl mlb
 ```